Insight For Those Considering GBTC

 Some might ask “should I buy GBTC?”
 Others might ask “should I buy GBTC or BTC?”
 That is, “should I by the Bitcoin stock or actual Bitcoins?”
 Here is some insight.

 - Bitcoin is, in most respects, the world’s most popular cryptocurrency.
-Bitcoin’s price has been volatile, but its general trajectory has been up despite many hard dips.
-Its a risky, but potentially exciting bet for investors who are set up to trade it quickly or want to go long and a low price (plus is useful as a digital currency).
+Bitcoin’s price has been volatile, but its general trajectory has been up despite a few hard dips.
+Its a risky, but potentially exciting, bet for investors who are set up to trade it quickly or want to go long at a low price (plus it is useful as a digital currency).

 - The Bitcoin Investment Trust (GBTC) is a trust run by Greyscale that holds about 170,000 bitcoins.
 Investors can buy shares of the trust.
 A share represents just under 1/10th a Bitcoin (due to fees and such).
-In a perfect world GBTC would mirror Bitcoin’s price movement, like GLD does with Gold, but so far… that has been far from the case.
+In a perfect world GBTC would mirror Bitcoin’s price movement and value perfectly, like GLD does with Gold, but so far… that has been far from the case.

-Both of these are good choices for investors, as long as investors understand what they are buying.
+With the basics covered, the bottom line is that these are both good choices for investors, as long as investors understand what they are buying.
 Here are some things to consider:

 - GBTC has historically traded at a large premium to its NAV or Native Asset Value (meaning it has been trading for more than its worth on-paper historically).